hookdeck/index-all-the-things/tutorial/README.md

 The `format_results` function iterates over the vector search result and returns and array with each element containing the result along with a `parsed_url` property with information about the indexed asset.

-Finally, back in the `POST /search` route, display the results:
+Finally, back in the `POST /search` route, the results are displayed:

 ```py
 @app.route("/search", methods=["POST"])